Vitosh/C-Sharp-Stuff/README.md

 # C-Stuff
-After some 6 months of doing VBA, PHP, Python and jQuery I think it is a good idea to go back to the roots again.
+After some time of doing VBA, PHP, Python and jQuery I think it is a good idea to go back to the roots again.
 Let's see what will come up.

 # C# Debugging Shortcuts: